JuliaCon/JuliaSurveyForm.jl/JuliaSurvey.en_US.md

 - [ ] Editor and IDE support (Emacs, Vi, Juno, VS Code)
 - [ ] One-based indexing
 - [ ] Metaprogramming
-- [ ] None of the above.
+- [ ] None of the above
 - [ ] Other

 5. Which of the following are the NON-TECHNICAL aspects or features you like MOST about Julia?
-Please select all that apply.Please select all that apply.
+Please select all that apply.
 - [ ] Free – don't have to pay to use Julia
 - [ ] Julia community of developers is talented and active
 - [ ] MIT license